Trig 00-01: Degrees

 Mathematicians agreed on 360 as a pretty useful number (we’ll get to the why in a moment).
 If we think about 360 directions equally spaced around our circle with number 0 at due east, then NE falls right on the 45th direction (assuming we count counter-clockwise).

 Most students will have had experience with degrees since elementary school.
-If it’s been awhile since you’ve worked with degrees, a quick internet search will get you up to speed in no time (maybe read the section below first before you do).
+If it’s been some time since you’ve worked with degrees, a quick internet search will get you up to speed in no time (maybe read the section below first before you do).

 By adjusting our initial bearing from 45 to 40 degrees, our ship heads right where its needed.